Microsoft Translator FAQ

 In order to receive volume discounts on both Standard and Custom Translation, you are required to allocate both an S1-S4 instance AND a C2-C4 instance, directing Standard Translation to the S instance and Custom Translation to the C instance.

-See the pricing details for the unified Speech services
+See the pricing details for Speech service

 The characters left over in a subscription month are lost, there are no remaining balance rollovers, credits or refunds.